X

 • Do students come from specific elementary schools?

-On average, 70% come from public and charter elementary schools and 30% from private, parochial, or international schools.
+On average, 70% come from public and charter elementary schools and 30% from private, parochial, international schools and homeschooling.

 In the last three years, incoming 6th graders have come from 53 different elementary schools.
 Incoming 7th and 8th graders have come from 32 different middle schools.